Kim-Ward/as-masterclass/bad_code_better_code.md

     df_dict[mode] = df

 ```
 That's the first proper comment I've done so far!
 The alternative would be having a longer variable name, which may be appropriate in some instances.
-Best practice is to have as few comments as necessary, and *no fewer*!

 The above code might not be "perfect", and indeed what counts at "perfect" may be different in the eyes of many people, but the point is that it is *better* code, and using simple tricks like these will save you time and effort.